 A player chooses a hero to stick with for a game’s running time, usually about 30-40 minutes, and can level that hero up outside of the game by winning experience points.

 Vainglory advertises itself as the ‘no compromise cross-platform MOBA’ and comes in at the first primarily mobile MOBA on the best MOBAs list.
 Originally released for iOS and Android devices back in 2014 & 2015, Vainglory is currently in Alpha on Windows and Mac.

-Published by Super Evil Megacorp, Vainglory was originally displayed at Apple’s iPhone 6 announcement to show off hardware, software, and graphical power of their (then) new device.
-The player’s goal is to ultimately control the path between theirs and their opponent’s bases.
+Published by Super Evil Megacorp, Vainglory was originally displayed at Apple’s iPhone 6 announcement to show off the hardware, software, and graphical power of their (then) new device.
+The player’s goal is to ultimately control the path between their and their opponent’s bases.